zsiki/ls/doc/source/tutorial.rst

 A link traverse will be calculated between point 5001 and 5002 in this section.
-If orientation is available on the start and/or end point, it should be calculated before starting the travesing calculation.
+If orientation is available on the start and/or end point, it should be calculated before starting the traversing calculation.

 .. figure:: images/t029.png
    :scale: 80 %